Make an Appointment: [email protected] | 770-648-2500

 • Develop self-efficacy and a better assuredness about their abilities

-The Association of Play Therapy provides a more comprehensive list of Social, Emotional and Behavioral Problems that can be treated with play therapy.
+For a more comprehensive list of Social, Emotional, and Behavioral Problems that can be treated with play therapy, refer to the Association for Play Therapy.

 Do therapists ever work with the Child and the Parent Together?